Arnold Goodman, Baron Goodman: Legal career

+Public service

 Lord Goodman was chairman of the Arts Council of Great Britain from 1965 until 1972, succeeded by Lord Gibson.
 As chair of the Arts Council, Goodman managed the organisation's 'golden age' with the establishing of the South Bank Centre and adoption of the only UK government bill for the Arts while the Council began regular funding for a number of galleries and theatre companies in the English regions.
 He was also chairman of British Lion Films, the Committee of Inquiry into Charity Law, the Committee on London Orchestras, the Housing Corporation, the National Building Agency, the Newspaper Proprietors' Association, and The Observer Trust, as well as being Director of the Royal Opera House and Sadler's Wells, Governor of the Royal Shakespeare Theatre, a member of the Planning Committee for the Open University and President of the Theatrical Advisory Committee.
 He was a Senior Fellow of the Royal College of Art and an Honorary Fellow of the Royal College of Art.
 He was also a founder and patron of the Next Century Foundation.
 He was awarded an Honorary Degree (Doctor of Laws) by the University of Bath in 1976.
 On 7 November of the same year, he formally opened the British Music Information Centre (BMIC).